danvet/danvet.github.io/_posts/2018-04-23-maintainer-statistics.md

 <blockquote>What would Dave Chinner do?</blockquote>

-Thanks a lot to Daniel Stone, Dave Chinner, Eric Anholt, Geoffrey Huntley, Luce Carter and
+Thanks a lot to Daniel Stone, Dave Chinner, Emma Anholt, Geoffrey Huntley, Luce Carter and
 Sean Paul for reading and commenting on drafts of this article.